rbennell/carbon-intelligence/readme.md

 The data must be uploaded in the following order- building_data.csv, halfhourly_data.csv, meter_data.csv.
 This is due to foreign key dependencies within the database.

 Once this is done, you can browse through the data from localhost:8000/buildings/.
 From there on in it should be self explanatory!

+You can toggle which meters to display by clicking on the colour indicators in the key underneath each graph.